 What is co-parenting?

 Co-parenting is not a legal term.
 In practice, the term co-parenting is used when the parents share the care of the children (almost) fifty-fifty.
-The term co-parenting should not be confused with joint custody.
-Custody is related to parental responsibility and taking decisions about the children.
+The term co-parenting should not be confused with joint authority.
+Joint authority refers to parental responsibility and the parents taking important decisions about the children.

 What are care arrangements (zorgregeling)?

 Care arrangements are also called care division arrangements or contact or visitation arrangements.
 These arrangements include the how and what of daily child care, or when the children will be with their mother or their father, respectively.

 What happens when one of the parents dies?

 In principle, parents have joint authority over the children born from their marriage.
 If the parents are not married or not registered partners, joint authority needs to be applied for at the court.
 Joint authority continues after a divorce.
 When one of the parents dies, the other parent has sole authority over the children.

 A holiday or vacation schedule will state specifically how the school holidays and public holidays or special days are divided, so that parents and children know well in advance when the children will be with their mother or father.

 What are good care arrangements for young children?